philpem/freebee/README.md

     * Use the `makehdimg` program supplied in the `tools` directory to create an initial `hd.img` file with the number of cylinders, heads and sectors per track that you want.
 Limits: 1400 cylinders, 16 heads, 17 sectors per track.
     * When using the diagnostics disk to initialize the hard disk, select "Other" and supply the correct values that correspond to the numbers used with `makehdimg`.
     * You can use `dd if=/dev/zero of=hd.img bs=512 count=$(expr 17 \* 8 \* 1024)` to create a disk matching the compiled-in defaults.
 You still need to initialize the disk using the "Miniscribe 64MB" (CHS 1024:8:17, 512 bytes per sector) choice.
+    * The second hard drive file is optional.
+If present, it should be called `hd2.img`.
+You can copy an existing `hd.img` to `hd2.img` as a quick way to get a disk with a filesystem already on it.
+When Unix is up and running, use `mount /dev/fp012 /mnt` to mount the second drive.
+You may want to run `fsck` on it first, just to be safe.
   - You can also use the ICUS Enhanced Diagnostics disk.
 A bootable copy is available [here](https://www.skeeve.com/3b1/enhanced-diag/index.html).
   Uncompress it before using.